 A new tab named MxConsole 2/A is created, and after a few seconds, an IPython session starts in the MxConsole and waits for your input.

 modelx is designed to let the users build models consisting of a few types of objects.
-Model, Space and Cells are the most important types of objects.
+Model, Space, Cells and References are the most important types of objects.
 Before getting started with the first example, you want to have an idea on what these types of objects are.

 Model, Space and Cells are to modelx what workbook, worksheet and cells are to a spreadsheet program respectively, although there are differences.
 The diagram below illustrates containment relationships between those objects.

 Models are the top level objects that contain all the other types of modelx objects.
 Models can be saved to files and loaded back again.

 Directly under Models, there are Spaces.
 Spaces serve as containers, separating contents in Models into components.
 Spaces contain Cells objects and other Spaces, allowing tree structures of objects to form within Models.

 Spaces also serve as the namespaces for the formulas associated to